Skip to main content

 Herzele Castle, locally known as Burcht van Herzele, lies in the center of the town with the same name, in the province of East Flanders in the Flemish region in Belgium.

-The first castle at this site was probably founded in the beginning of the 7th century and only consisted of a wooden structure defended by earthen walls and water.
-It served as a refuge against Vikings.
+The first castle at this site was probably built in the early 7th century and consisted only of a wooden structure protected by earthen walls and water.
+It served as a refuge against the Vikings.

-In the 11th century the previous wooden structure was replaced by a castle built out of sandstone.
-The 11th century was a turbulent time for this region; because in 1056 Boudewijn V, Count of Flanders took over this region thus separating it from the German Empire.
+In the 11th century, the wooden structure was replaced with a sandstone castle.
+That period was turbulent for the region; in 1056, Baldwin V, Count of Flanders, took control of the area, separating it from the German Empire.

-In 1096 Franco, Lord of Herzele went on his crusade.
-So it was probably him who strengthened the castle before leaving his family.
+In 1096, Franco, Lord of Herzele, went on his crusade, likely strengthening the castle before leaving his family.

-During the entire 13th century there is no mention of the castle.
-In 1381 however the castle got caught in a war between the Count of Flanders and the townspeople of Ghent.
-This resulted in the destruction of the castle, then owned by Seger, Lord of Herzele.
-The nearby church and houses were also burned down.
-In the 15th century the castle was rebuilt by Jan van Roubaix.
+Throughout the 13th century, there are no records of the castle.
+However, in 1381, the castle was involved in a war between the Count of Flanders and the townspeople of Ghent, leading to its destruction.
+It was owned by Seger, Lord of Herzele, at that time.
+The nearby church and houses were also burned.
+The castle was rebuilt in the 15th century by John V of Roubaix.

 Gallery